ern-estado/Parcel-Analytics-ETL-Notebook/README.md

 * `/etl/`
   Includes the `main.py` script responsible for parsing raw source data, transforming it, and building the dimension and fact tables in the warehouse.

-Sure!
-Here’s a separate **Data Model** section you can add to the README, with the embedded diagram and explanation:

 ## Data Model